Leading level cities and regions have a special position in the UN Global Compact – Cities Programme international network.

 - participate in capacity development activities

-- establish a multi-sector SUD management group
+- establish a multi-sector management group

 - support establishment of a Sustainable Urban Development project